aniketrajnish/Unity-Collider-Optimizer/README.md

 - For skinned meshes, the tool bakes a static combined mesh for collider usage (as intended for physics), not skinning, anyways I won't use a `MeshCollider` for a skinned mesh
 - Extremely degenerate or non-triangular topologies are skipped
 - `glb import produced no loadable assets` <br>
-    Install a GLB importer package (UnityGLTF or glTFast) & reoptimize
+    Install/reinstall a GLB importer package (UnityGLTF or glTFast) & reoptimize
 - Unity limits convex colliders to ≤255 tris, it may auto-simplify further
 - If you see warnings about very large triangles (>500 units), check your model scale.
 The tool bakes transforms, but mismatched import scales can still yield oversized geometry
 - The tool attempts to `chmod +x` the `gltfpack` binary, if gatekeeper still blocks it, allow it in System Settings or remove quarantine attributes manually